KrishnaKantwala/Coursera_Capstone/README.md

 # IBM Capstone Data Science Project

 This repository has been created for the submission of project files.
-Week4 and Week5 consist the implementation of capstone project.

 ## Capstone Project - The Battle of Neighbourhoods